akhealth/EIS-Modernization/UsabilityResearch.md

 - In person “shadowing”, where a project team member provides minimal instruction and observes and records the user’s navigation
 - Self-recorded tours of the feature, where a project team member provides material and instruction
 - Surveys
-- Diary studies-self-reported data from users over a period of time such as a few days.
-This method for Discovery necessitates a short diary period, in order to be contained within a two week sprint.

 User responses for all methods used in Discovery will be documented in a Usability Review document.
 A summary, or synthesis of all user sessions for that sprint, will be constructed based on analysis of that sprint’s discovery session’s documentation.
 The synthesis findings will be used to direct the development needed for the next sprint.

-User participants in all documentation will be anonymized to allow users [freedom of expression](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/how-we-work.md#accepting-vendor-work).
+User participants in all documentation will be anonymized to allow users [freedom of expression](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/how-we-work.md#design-research).

 The **Usability Review** document will contain:
 - Date, Session participants (“SME1” for user participants, names for conductors)